adelinsofrag/weather-app/README.md

 # weather-app

-WebApp based on an API
+WebApp based on an AP

+## Hello Stranger